 The fiber is obtained from the stem of the plant, which consists of cellulose.
 After the hemp plant has been cut, the stems are left in the field to ripen and dry.
 The bast fibers are then removed from the stem in a labor-intensive mechanical process so that they can be spun into a yarn.
 This yarn is finally processed into hard-wearing fabrics that are made into high-quality and durable products.

 Hemp fibers have low stretch and elasticity and therefore tend to wrinkle.
 However, hemp fibers are very robust and the fabrics made from them have a high tensile strength.
 Due to their natural structure, hemp fabrics offer excellent breathability, good moisture management and do not absorb body odor.
 This is why we are increasingly using fabrics with hemp fibers in our apparel collection.
 In our Winter 2020 Urban Collection, for example, the Men's Manukau Padded Jacket is made with hemp fibers.

 Sometimes we also use recycled hemp, for example in our Lignum series where coarser materials are used.
-For this purpose, the waste that accumulates during the production of hemp clothing is, mechanically shredded, sorted according to color and spun into new yarn.
+For this purpose, the waste that accumulates during the production of hemp clothing is mechanically shredded, sorted according to color and spun into new yarn.
 This not only conserves raw resources, but also eliminates the step of dyeing the material.